 - you are in receipt of various benefits such as Tax Credits and Income Support

 See the full details for 2 year old funding.

-All 3 and 4 year olds are eligible for 15 hours of free early education funding.
+All 3 and 4 year olds are eligible for 15 hours of funded early education funding.
 Find out more about 3 and 4 year old funding.

 Funding for working parents

-30 hours free childcare for 3 and 4 year olds
+30 hours funded childcare for 3 and 4 year olds

 This funding is only for working parents.
-It entitles parents to an extra 15 hours of free childcare, on top of their free early education hours.
-See full details on 30 hours free childcare.
+It entitles parents to an extra 15 hours of funded childcare, on top of their funded early education hours.
+See full details on 30 hours funded childcare.